inv4fee2020/pli_netdata/README.md

   5. While the script restarts the netdata services in order to load the new changes, it is strongly recommeneded that you perform a full reboot of your VPS.
 This is due to scenarios where the detection of changes in the plugin processes do not trigger notifications.
 A reboot resolves this.

+## Netdata : Updating the current installation

+When running the `-update` command the script will also apply necessary linux system updates necessary for the netdata update.

+When you reach the following section of the update, you will need to confirm the DEFAULT action to maintain your existing netdata.conf settings

+    Configuration file '/etc/netdata/netdata.conf'
+     ==> Modified (by you or by a script) since installation.
+     ==> Package distributor has shipped an updated version.
+       What would you like to do about it ?
+Your options are:
+        Y or I  : install the package maintainer's version N or O  : keep your currently-installed version D     : show the differences between the versions Z     : start a shell to examine the situation The default action is to keep your current version.
+    *** netdata.conf (Y/I/N/O/D/Z) [default=N] ?

+Once you have confirmed this the update should continue with no further user interaction.
+You can then check the version within your netdata cloud portal.

 ---

 ### What if I already have Netdata installed - How can I benefit from this update?